CodeBoyPhilo/VocabOverfit/README.md

 `feat` branch

-This branch contains the full version of the apps that are updated frequently, however, not deployed yet due to the user profile feature.
+This branch contains the full version of the apps that are updated frequently, however, not deployed on the cloud yet due to the additional user profile feature.
 Since I have no software development experiments nor do I have any deployment experience, currently I have no clue how to manage and track user data on cloud.
 Therefore I decided to insulate the `feat` branch for anyone that wish to experience the full version to run it locally.

 However, a packaged version distributing to PyPI and a docker image is coming soon for easy local deployment (as soon as I tested the app on different platform)